 Gandhi led the procession toward the approaching squad.
-The Germans stamped down Chandni Chauk as if they expected the people in front of them to melt from their path.
+The Chandni Chauk as if they expected the people in front of them to "Great-souled one.
+I-I-" the silversmith spluttered.
+Then his melt from their path.
 Their gear, Gandhi thought, was not that much different from what British soldiers wore: ankle boots, shorts, and open-necked tunics.
 But their coal-scuttle helmets gave them a look of sullen, beetlebrowed ferocity the British tin hat did not convey.
-Even for a man of Gandhi's equanimity it was daunting, as no doubt it was intended to be.
+Even for a man of Gandhi's equanimity it was "Hello, my friends," he said.
+"Do any of you speak English?" daunting, as no doubt it was intended to be.